Rural Enhancement Program

 What is not eligible?

-- Core infrastructure
+• Core infrastructure

-- Administrative space or office buildings
+• Administrative space or office buildings

-- Residential projects
+• Residential projects

-- Operating expenses
+• Operating expenses

-- Rolling stock
+• Rolling stock

-- Stand-alone equipment and furniture purchases and stand-alone studies
+• Stand-alone equipment and furniture purchases and stand-alone studies

 The Northern Ontario Heritage Fund Corporation (NOHFC) has made a change to its Community Enhancement Program.
 Due to the sustained and overwhelming demand across NOHFC programs, funding eligibility is being better aligned with the economic development purpose of the program.
 This shift will ensure available resources are directed toward projects that create jobs and build and revitalize infrastructure that contributes to both local economic development and a stronger, more resilient Northern Ontario.

 Effective February 3, 2026, fire halls and related fire service activities will not be eligible for NOHFC funding.
 This includes applications intended for construction, expansion, renovation, or upgrading of fire halls.
 Fire halls and related fire service activities are considered core community infrastructure.
-Communities with fire hall or fire station projects are encouraged to contact your local Northern Development Advisor to discus alternative funding programs designed to support municipal infrastructure and public safety investments.
+Communities with fire hall or fire station projects are encouraged to contact your local Northern Development Advisor to discuss alternative funding programs designed to support municipal infrastructure and public safety investments.

 Process